-Medicare generally covers Part B drugs for their FDA labeled indications (although in certain circumstances Medicare may limit coverage based on clinical evidence).
+Medicare generally covers Part B drugs for their FDA-labeled indications (although in certain circumstances Medicare may limit coverage based on clinical evidence).
 In addition, Medicare covers some drugs for off-label indications.
 For example, in physician offices and HOPDs, the statute requires Medicare to cover cancer drugs for indications not approved by the FDA if the drug's off-label use is supported by selected third-party drug compendia.
-For non-cancer drugs in these settings, Medicare has the discretion to cover offlabel indications as long as the use is judged to be reasonable and necessary.
+For noncancer drugs in these settings, Medicare has the discretion to cover off-label indications as long as the use is judged to be reasonable and necessary.

-For Part B drugs, beneficiaries generally face 20 percent cost sharing, except for preventive vaccines which have no cost sharing.
-Under the hospital outpatient prospective payment system (OPPS), cost sharing for Part B drugs furnished on a single day in the HOPD is capped by the inpatient deductible.4 For Part B-covered insulin furnished via a durable medical equipment pump, monthly cost sharing will be capped at \$35 beginning July 1, 2023, in accord with the Inflation Reduction Act.
+For Part B drugs, beneficiaries generally face 20 percent cost sharing, except for preventive vaccines, which have no cost sharing.
+Under the hospital outpatient prospective payment system (OPPS), cost sharing for Part B drugs furnished on a single day in the HOPD is capped by the inpatient deductible.4 For Part B-covered insulin furnished via a durable medical equipment pump, monthly cost sharing is capped at \$35 beginning July 1, 2023, in accord with the IRA.

 Most Part B drugs are paid based on the average sales price (ASP).
-By statute, Medicare pays 106 percent of ASP (ASP+6 percent) for drugs furnished in physician offices; oral anticancer, oral antiemetic, and immunosuppressive drugs; inhalation drugs; home infusion drugs; and clotting factor.
+By statute, Medicare pays 106 percent of ASP (ASP + 6 percent) for drugs furnished in physician offices; oral anticancer, oral antiemetic, and immunosuppressive drugs; inhalation drugs; home infusion drugs; and clotting factor.

-Medicare also pays ASP+6 percent for separately payable Part B drugs furnished in HOPDs under the OPPS.
-For 340B hospitals, Medicare paid a lower rate (ASP - 22.5 percent) for Part B drugs (except for those with pass-through status) between 2018 and 2022; however, the Supreme Court recently ruled that CMS's approach to establishing the lower payment amount was not consistent with its statutory authority.5 In the CY 2023 OPPS proposed rule, the agency stated they anticipated the final rule would establish a payment rate of ASP+6 percent for Part B drugs in 340B hospitals in CY 2023.
-(That final rule was not released at the time of publication.)
+Medicare also pays ASP + 6 percent for separately payable Part B drugs furnished in HOPDs under the OPPS.
+For 340B hospitals, Medicare established a lower rate (ASP - 22.5 percent) for Part B drugs (except for those with pass-through status) between 2018 and 2022; however, in June 2022, the Supreme Court ruled that CMS's approach to establishing the lower payment amount was not consistent with its statutory authority.5 In October 2022, CMS reverted to a payment rate of ASP + 6 percent for drugs furnished by 340B hospitals going forward; for drugs administered in the first part of 2022, hospitals could resubmit claims to obtain the higher ASP + 6 percent rate.
+In July 2023, CMS proposed an approach to remedy the lower drug payments 340B hospitals received in prior years and the higher payments that all hospitals had received for nondrug services as a result of the 340B payment reduction and the budget-neutrality provision under the OPPS.

 In some settings, payment for some Part B drugs is bundled into payment for other services.
-Under the OPPS, low-cost drugs (with a cost per day of less than \$130 in 2021) and certain types of drugs regardless of cost (e.g., drugs that function as supplies for certain tests or procedures) are bundled into the payment for other services under the OPPS.6 Most drugs for treatment of beneficiaries with end-stage renal disease are bundled into the prospective payment rate for outpatient dialysis.
+Under the OPPS, low-cost drugs (with a cost per day of less than \$135 in 2023) and certain types of drugs regardless of cost (e.g., drugs that function as supplies for certain tests or procedures) are bundled into the payment for other services under the OPPS.6 Most drugs for treatment of beneficiaries with end-stage renal disease are bundled into the prospective payment rate for outpatient dialysis.

-A few types of Part B drugs-preventive vaccines, certain blood products, radiopharmaceuticals in physician offices, and compounded drugs-are paid under alternate methodologies instead of ASP+6 percent.7 Critical access hospitals and Maryland hospitals are also exempt from the ASP payment system.
+A few types of Part B drugs-preventive vaccines, certain blood products, radiopharmaceuticals in physician offices, and compounded drugs-are paid under alternate methodologies instead of ASP + 6 percent.7 Critical access hospitals and Maryland hospitals are also exempt from the ASP payment system.